-My recipe for beet raita is very simple.
-Quick to prepare and beautiful to look at.
-You can of course always make it a bit fancier if you prefer by adding a tadka to it – that just means to heat oil in a small pot and add spices like mustard seeds, curry leaves, or chilies.
+My recipe for beet raita is simple, quick to prepare, and beautiful to look at.
+You can always make it a bit fancier if you prefer by adding a tadka to it – that means to heat oil in a small pot and add spices like mustard seeds, curry leaves, or chilies.

-This cooling beet raita is the perfect accompaniment to any Indian meal, especially a one pot meal!
-My favorite super simple Indian meal: biryani and raita.
+This cooling beet raita is the perfect accompaniment to any Indian meal, especially a one-pot meal!
+My favorite simple Indian meal: biryani and raita.

 - chicken biryani